-If you’re a foreigner looking for work in Central Europe, Slovakia and Poland are both attractive options.
+If you’re a foreigner looking for work permit visa in Europe, Slovakia and Poland are both attractive options.
 These countries offer growing job markets, affordable living costs compared to Western Europe, and opportunities in industries such as manufacturing, IT, and logistics.
 But which country is the better choice for you?
 Let’s compare Slovakia and Poland in terms of job availability, wages, living costs, and work permits.

 Job market: Slovakia vs. Poland